What are you looking for ?

 Catalog training

-The Erasmus Mundus Joint Master’s Degree in Sustainable Catalysis (SuCat) trains students to provide them with a real perspective of technical, research and development, applied in different areas of catalysis.
-The SuCat programme is an integrated Master Programme designed by 3 Universities with a wide-range leadership in homogeneous catalysis (University Rovira I Virgili), enzymatic catalysis (University of Aveiro) and heterogeneous catalysis (University of Poitiers).
+The Erasmus Mundus Joint Master’s Degree in Sustainable Catalysis (SuCat) trains students to provide them with a real perspective of technical, research and development, applied in different areas of catalysis while integrating principles of life cycle assessment and green chemistry.
+The SuCat programe is an integrated Master Programe designed by 4 Universities with a wide-range leadership in sustainability (University of Padua) homogeneous catalysis (University Rovira I Virgili), biocatalysis (University of Aveiro) and heterogeneous catalysis (University of Poitiers).

-This degree is a 2-years study programme with 120 ECTS credits welcoming around 20 students each year.
+This degree is a 2-years study programe with 120 ECTS credits welcoming around 30 students each year.
 All courses are taught in English in all Partner institutions.
 All students are asked to study full time.

-The educational aim of this degree is to prepare students to become international experts and develop skills towards doctoral programmes and/or professional activities in all declinations of catalysis.
-The programme will provide students with the expertise needed in modern European catalysis and prepare them for professions in research laboratories, industries and administrative organisations.
+The educational aim of this degree is to prepare students to become international experts and develop skills towards doctoral programes and/or professional activities in sustainability and all declinations of catalysis.
+The programe will provide students with the expertise needed in modern European catalysis and prepare them for professions in research laboratories, industries and administrative organisations.

-The two-year curriculum (4 semesters, 30 ECTS credits each) is designed to provide a solid background in catalysis, both in theoretical and experimental knowledge.
-It includes common basic courses on all declinations of catalysis (1st semester) at UP, where all students start the programme and a mandatory mobility scheme of a minimum of one semester (30 ECTS credits).
+The two-year curriculum (4 semesters, 30 ECTS credits each) is designed to provide a solid background in catalysis and sustainability, both in theoretical and experimental knowledge.
+It includes common basic courses on all declinations of catalysis (1st semester) at UP, where all students start the programe.
+A focus on sustainability, a summer school and an intership at the University of Padua during the second semester.
+To finish, during theeir last year students will specialize in either homogeneous catalysis, heterogeneous catalysis or biocatalysis in the third semester and apply that specilization during their Master’s thesis in the fourth semester.

 Sustainable development requires not only the piecemeal improvements of separate parts of production, consumption, and waste management but must also make sure that, for example, environmental impacts or anthropogenic material flows, are reduced from a system-wide perspective.
 Because catalysis allows for more efficient, less energy-intensive, and more selective chemical reactions, it is regarded by many as an enabling technology to promote overall sustainability.
 Therefore, it seems essential that students acquire concepts on how to think about catalysis in a global and sustainable way.